-Written exams
+Written Exams

 Many students will be familiar with this type of assessment.
-Written exams at BIMM Institute are often used for theory and listening modules and are sat under exam conditions.
-For more details on exam conditions please refer to Section 4 of the Academic Regulations.
+Written exams at BIMM are often used for theory and listening modules and are sat under exam conditions.
+For more details on exam conditions please refer to the Academic Regulations.